jim60105/docker-yt-dlp/README.md

 > [!NOTE]
 >
 > - The apk edge branch follows the latest release of yt-dlp.
 > - The `alpine.Dockerfile` installs yt-dlp from pip source, so the image size may slightly different compared to the `Dockerfile` even when they have the same version.

 ### Build Command

-> [!NOTE]
-> If you are using an earlier version of the docker client, it is necessary to [enable the BuildKit mode](https://docs.docker.com/build/buildkit/#getting-started) when building the image.
-This is because I used the `COPY --link` feature which enhances the build performance and was introduced in Buildx v0.8.
-> With the Docker Engine 23.0 and Docker Desktop 4.19, Buildx has become the default build client.
-So you won't have to worry about this when using the latest version.

 ```bash
 docker build -t yt-dlp .